JetBrains/guide/site/python/tutorials/intro-aws/invoke-local/index.md

 video: "https://youtu.be/xEnKghx6fuk"
 ---

-In this tutorial we are going to run our lambda functions inside a _local_ container.
+In this tutorial we are going to run our lambda functions inside a local container.

 # Docker

 ![invoke_step_1](steps/step1.png)

 We are going to use Docker.
 Docker is an open platform for developing, shipping, and running applications.
 Docker lets you separate your applications from your infrastructure, so you can deliver software quickly.
-If you are using Windows then you can use something called **Docker Desktop**.
+If you are using Windows then you can use something called [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Just follow the official documentation for the installation process, and you will be good to go.

 # Configurations

 PyCharm Professional is already running.
-I will click on **Run** then I will go to **Edit Configurations**.
+I will select **Run**, and then navigate to _Edit Configurations_.

 ![invoke_step_2](steps/step2.png)

-Now, I need to choose **Event Templates**.
-I am going to pick a template called **“Hello World”**.
-This event is going to be passed into our Lambda function.
+Presently, I must select _Event Templates_.
+I will opt for a template named “Hello World”.
+This particular event will be passed into our Lambda function.

 ![invoke_step_3](steps/step3.png)

-After that, I will click on **SAM CLI**, make sure to check **“Build function inside a container”.**
+Subsequently, I'll proceed to click on **SAM CLI** and ensure that the option “Build function inside a container” is selected.

-Click on `Apply` and then `OK`.
+Select **Apply** followed by **OK**.

 ![invoke_step_4](steps/step4.png)

-Then I will goto run and click on **Run HelloWorld** Function.
+Then I will goto run and click **Run HelloWorld** function.

 ![invoke_step_5](steps/step5.png)